 Elizabeth van der Valk

 Coral works as part of the Youth & Education team to deliver inclusive and accessible education programmes across the Commonwealth, including managing The Queen’s Commonwealth Essay Competition.
-With several years’ experience working in youth volunteering both in the UK and overseas, she is passionate about empowering young people to participate in global discussions and enact change in their own communities.
+With several years’ experience of youth programmes both in the UK and overseas, she is passionate about empowering young people to participate in global discussions and enact change in their own communities.

 As a Programmes Officer in the Youth and Education team, Debbie focusses on empowering youth across the Commonwealth through the creation of international networks and development opportunities.
 She joined The Royal Commonwealth Society after working for international development organisations in the UK and Lesotho where she focused on education, gender and youth.